syncfusion-content/wpf-docs/wpf/Button/Toggle-State.md

 ---
 layout: post
 title: Toggle State in WPF Button control | Syncfusion
-description: Learn here all about Toggle State support in Syncfusion WPF Button (ButtonAdv) control and more.
+description: Learn here all about Toggle State support in Syncfusion WPF Button (ButtonAdv) control, its elements and more details.
 platform: wpf
 control: ButtonAdv
 documentation: ug